-Recognizing a leader (especially a future leader) is no easy task.
-What characteristics really make a leader successful?
-What makes them different from others?
-Looking for a talented leader is like searching for a needle in a haystack.
+Recognising a leader is not always easy.
+What behavioural characteristics make a leader successful?
+How does he or she stand out from others?
 Successful leaders are scarce.
-So it’s not surprising that this is one of the most important research topics in the literature on management.
+So it is not without reason that this is one of the most important research topics in management literature.

-All four ideal types (facilitator, innovator, asset and competitor) are valuable in their own way, but our research shows that the ‘innovator’ is the truly successful leader.
+All four ideal types have their own value in an organisation.
+However, our research shows that the ‘innovator’ is the truly successful leader.
 These are statistically in the minority.
-The Talent Grid therefore combines two dimensions that are not often seen in the same person.
+This scarcity arises because the Talent Grid combines two dimensions that are not easily reconciled.

-People who are natural ‘challengers’ and set challenges for those around them do not necessarily score high in the ability to be sensitive to others.
-And people who have a real feel for interpersonal relations and are good at acting on them are generally not dominant people who want to be in control.
+People who are naturally ‘challengers’ and challenge their environment do not naturally score high on the ability to interact well with others sensitively.
+In contrast, people who have a great sense of mutual relationships, and can act well on those feelings, are generally not dominant people who want to control things.

 “All four ideal types are valuable in their own way, but our research shows that the “innovator”is the truly succesful leader.”